beeware/beeware/docs/tutorial/tutorial-5/android.rst

 your application code, and a support package containing the Python interpreter and the `rubicon-java` library.

-In the process, Briefcase downloads the Android SDK.
-You may be prompted to accept Google's Android SDK license.
+When you run ``briefcase create android`` for the first time, Briefcase downloads the Android SDK.
+File sizes and download times can be considerable; this can take a while.
+You can also expect to be prompted to accept Google's Android SDK license.

 You can then use Briefcase's ``build`` command to compile this into an Android APK app file.
 It will take quite a few minutes the first time, depending on